AdobeDocs/experience-manager-65.it-IT/help/assets/imaging-faq.md

 Se devi configurare un nuovo dominio personalizzato per l’utilizzo di Smart imaging, gli URL devono essere aggiornati per riflettere questo dominio personalizzato.

-Per comprendere i prerequisiti per lo Smart imaging, consulta [Sono idoneo all’utilizzo di Smart imaging?](#am-i-eligible-to-use-smart-imaging).
+Per comprendere i prerequisiti per l’imaging intelligente, consulta [Posso utilizzare l’imaging avanzato?](#am-i-eligible-to-use-smart-imaging)

 <!-- No. Smart Imaging works seamlessly with your existing image URLs and image presets.
 In addition, Smart Imaging does not require you to add any code on your website to detect a user's browser.
 All of this is handled automatically. -->